eh111eh/eh111eh.github.io/_docs/02-weeks/week2.md

 > [Merged Pull Request #26627](https://github.com/sympy/sympy/pull/26627)
 > [Pull Request #26680](https://github.com/sympy/sympy/pull/26680)

 I relocated the tutorial files for biomechanics and created a physics tutorials directory so that we don't have to use redirects to the moved docs.
-To include these tutorials in the SymPy 1.13 release, my mentor opened PR #26680 against the 1.13 release branch, backporting the changes via `git cherry-pick` to apply the commits from PR #26627 to #26680, whose branch is based off of 1.13.
+To include these tutorials in the SymPy 1.13 release, **@moorepants** opened PR #26680 against the 1.13 release branch, backporting the changes via `git cherry-pick` to apply the commits from PR #26627 to #26680, whose branch is based off of 1.13.

 The directory for tutorials is: